dywisor/roverlay/doc/rst/usage.rst

    channel, whether successful or not.

 #.
 Process each received *dependency environment* until all dependencies have
-   been resolved or waiting doesn't make sense anymore, i.e. at least one *required* dependency could not be resolved.
+   been resolved or waiting does not make sense anymore, i.e. at least one *required* dependency could not be resolved.

    * add successful resolved dependencies to the "resolved" list